-Of course, it’s not just the little birds who come to the water.
-The larger Helmeted Guineafowl and the Francolin also came to get a drink.
+Of course, it’s not just the little birds like the ones pictured here who come to the water.
+The larger Helmeted Guineafowl and the Francolin also showed up for a drink.

 Apparently there were a few animals who didn’t understand that this was a bird hide.
 The first to appear was a cheeky Vervet monkey also known as a Blue-ball monkey.
 Somewhat later I looked up and saw a group of Warthogs.
 At least they did bring some Oxpeckers with them.
 At the end of our morning session a herd of Impalas showed up.
 They were highly suspicious that we were behind the one-way glass.